 Health & Safety

-The Health & Safety Program of the College is designed to meet the needs of the campus community by promoting a safe, healthy and high quality environment.
-The program is flexible.
-It can be adjusted to meet the specific needs of each department by providing the tools needed to ensure a healthy and safe environment.
+The Health & Safety Program of the College is designed to meet the needs of the campus community by promoting a safe, healthy and high-quality environment.
+The program is flexible and it can be adjusted to meet the specific needs of each department by providing the tools needed to ensure a healthy and safe environment.
 If you have concerns related to your occupational environment, please contact us.

-EHS assists the College with the prevention and investigation of serious communicable diseases that poses a threat to the public health.
-The most common communicable diseases are:
+EHS assists the College with the prevention and investigation of serious communicable diseases that pose a threat to public health.
+For more information, please contact the EHS office and check the College's procedure below:

 Keeping hands clean is one of the most important ways to prevent the spread of infection and illness.